Mannu7587/Student-Registration-System/README.md

 > python -m streamlit run main.py

-then go to your browser Portal will open
+then go to your browser